| Blue Ridge Journal |

 "Punishment after death?
 Stuff and nonsense (orig: "tull og tøys").
 They're dead!
 Isn't that enough?"

-– Well, I guess ...
-But look, before you go – you're starting to fade out – seems to me we need more guidance than that..."Sorry, you're on your own.
-Look around you: The Earth is beautiful, life is a marvel, and humanity (orig: "menneskeheten") is the greatest marvel of all.
+"Sorry, you're on your own.
+Look around you: The Earth is beautiful, life is a marvel, and humanity is the greatest marvel of all.
 If that's not enough to motivate you to enjoy your brief life you may be beyond help.
 So relax, have fun, and toss your evil religions on the scrap heap.
-Your obligations are not to me or to any gods of your own making; they're to each other and to the home you've been given.
+Your obligations are not to me or to any gods of your own making; they're to each other and to the fragile little ball of dirt and water I've given you to live on.
 Live it up while you're here, and if you follow my simple rule I'll see you in a few years."

 And with that the apparition, which was foggy to begin with, vaporized, and I returned to my senses.
 Thought I: How many theologians will it take to screw up Pat's plain rule for living?